Lake Menghough

 Lake Menghough was an intermittent lake in the southeast of Algeria.
 It is described in the account of the first Flatters expedition, which reached the lake in April 1880.
 Other European visitors found the lake dry or filled depending on rainfall.

 Location

-The lake was to the east of the Tassili n'Ajjer.
+The lake was to the north of the Tassili n'Ajjer mountain range and is about 35 kilometres west of Illizi.